REGINE BERTHET, French Immersion School, California

 CULTURAL ACTIVITIES OUTSIDE THE HOST SCHOOL

-MEMBER AND VOLUNTEERING FOR FRENCH COTTAGE – Balboa’ Night – San Diego- first week on December 2014 and 2015
+MEMBER AND VOLUNTEERING FOR FRENCH COTTAGE – Balboa’ Night – San Diego- first week on December

 Every year on the first week In December – We celebrate the Balboa Park Holiday Nights.
 People come from different parts of California sometimes for this very famous event.
 In the most popular Park of San Diego, a special night is organized with foreign nationalities living in San Diego who have some small cottages to represent their cultures.

 The French Cottage association traditionally serves French Onion Soup and Crepes.
 I am volunteer to help this association.
 We serve and inform the participants about our Culture.
 It is a really good exchange with people coming from different countries.
 During this floodlighted night, all San Diego’s population spends time to discover other cultures through the food, music and Art expression.
 Everybody enjoys that night.
 For me it is the opportunity to transmit my culture but also learn and communicate with the other foreign countries.
 This is a real exchange and really broadening event.

 HIKE-BIKE – ALLLIANCE FRANCAISE DE SAN DIEGO – 2015 – 2016 – every one Sunday per month

 The group from about from 15 to 20 people composed of some Francophones, Americans or other foreigners who enjoy practicing French .
 They are learning our French culture in different ways.
 We schedule each different trails adapted for all levels for a day of Hiking or Biking.
 On the trail we are exchanging ideas and stories, talking about our country and meeting new people.
 A picnic allows to sharing our food specialties.
 There are some francophone meals from Caraibes, Europe, Canada but also African or Asiatic as well.
 I am really enjoying this sharing culture.